allancastrotk/ptp-calculators.code/README.md

 - Do NOT implement calculator logic, databases, or authentication at this stage.
 - Future steps will add calculator endpoints and UI components in separate iterations.

+Deployment and access model: Render is internal-only and accepts requests only from Vercel (BFF), the site embeds the Vercel UI via iframe, and the four calculators are permanently free.

 Repository
 - This repository is already versioned with Git.
 - Codex is the technical executor for ongoing changes from this point forward.